printdotio/printio-android-sdk/docs/SDK_REFERENCE.md

 #### > Adjust font sizes
 (Does not exist on iOS)

-Fonts sizes are organized into six "buckets".
+Fonts sizes are organized into five "buckets", plus some sizes for special uses.
 To change their sizes, modify the respective items in `res/values/dimens.xml`.
 These are the default values which work well with default fonts.
 ```xml